 Look East is funded by our partners Scottish Enterprise, Creative Scotland, BBC and Channel 4.
 Delegate fee: £75.

 If you would like to reserve a place on the programme please email email@example.com

 - Why Look East? – The pull of Asia and the push from home markets

 - How to expand east – Mapping, target markets, pros and cons

 - Case Studies – Scottish companies present their experience of doing business in Asia

 - Business Model Analysis

 - Identifying and approaching key gatekeepers on the ground in Asia

 Hugh Mason is CEO at JFDI.Asia and Adjunct Associate Professor at National University of Singapore.
 Since 2012 he has co-founded, mentored or invested in more than 70 startup companies, achieving 48% IRR.
 Born a UK citizen, Hugh is now a Permanent Resident of Singapore.

-In 2009 Hugh moved to Singapore where he co-founded JFDI.Asia.
+In 2009 Hugh co-founded JFDI.Asia.
 As the first business accelerator in SE Asia, JFDI proved pivotal in kick-starting Singapore’s entrepreneurial ecosystem, deploying approximately USD3m into a portfolio of 70 international startups.
 JFDI has also supported thousands of start-up founders through its outreach programs.
 The second book that Hugh co-edited, Facing Down Failure, captures eight Singapore startup stories.